 - you have further information to include with your application.

-If you've qualified for a legal aid lawyer but you’re not sure what your lawyer is authorized to do for you, the following information sheet helps explain the service: What Can I Expect If My Lawyer Is Given a Family Contract?
+If you've qualified for a legal aid lawyer but you’re not sure what your lawyer is authorized to do for you, see What Can I Expect If My Lawyer Is Given a Family Standard Contract?